Fabrizz/MMM-OnSpotify/README.md

 ### Step 2: Create a Spotify App and authorize the app

 > [!WARNING]
-> You can not use MMM-NowPlayingOnSpotify (or other module) credentials, as the API scopes are different.
+> You cannot use MMM-NowPlayingOnSpotify (or other module) credentials, as the API scopes are different.

 To help you creating the Spotify App, we start the **Authentication Service**, that guides you on each step of the process: